cmayron/Legal-Calculus/README.md

 ⸻

-# LCES MANIFESTO v2
+# LCES MANIFESTO v3
 ## Legal Calculus Educational System
-## Built for the Real World
+## Clear • Direct • Operational

 ---

-## I. The Premise
+# I. Purpose of LCES

-LCES is built for the legal system as it is experienced, not as it is idealized.
+LCES is built for the real world — not the legal system as described in doctrine, and not the justice system as people hope it works.
+It is built for legal process as it is actually experienced:
-Not doctrine.
-Not theory.
-Not aspirational justice.

-But the lived system shaped by:
 • deadlines
 • incentives
 • burden
 • institutional pressure
 • procedural control
 • record design
-• what gets preserved — and what does not

-LCES exists because many legal failures are not failures of merit.
-They are failures of structure, sequence, preservation, and reviewability.

-A strong issue can be lost inside a weak record.
-A valid objection can disappear if not preserved.
-A serious problem can be neutralized if buried in disorder.

-LCES addresses that gap.
+LCES is a procedural‑literacy system that explains:

+• WHY legal outcomes happen
+• HOW legal actors behave
+• WHAT a user can do next in a structured, reviewable way

+LCES does not help users argue harder.
+LCES helps users structure better.

 ---

-## II.
+# II.
 Governing Principle

 **The record is the case.
 The record is the remedy.**

 LCES begins with what exists, what can be shown, what has been preserved, and what can survive review.
-It does not begin with abstraction or optimism.
+Not theory.
+Not optimism.
+Not abstraction.
+The record.

 ---

-## III.
-Function of LCES

-LCES converts legal disorder into structured, reviewable work product.

-It helps users:
-• identify the issue
-• isolate the smallest workable unit
-• separate fact from conclusion
-• preserve what matters
-• reduce drift
-• expose weakness
-• produce reviewable output
-• enable the next defensible step

-LCES does not exist to argue harder.
-It exists to structure better.

----

-## IV.
+# III.
 The Core Discipline: The Smallest Complete Unit (SCU)

-An SCU is the smallest amount of information needed to perform one coherent task without confusion or drift.
+LCES operates on the SCU — the smallest amount of information needed to perform one coherent task.

 Every SCU contains:

 • issue
 • facts
 • objective

 SCU discipline:

 • narrows scope
-• prevents premature expansion
+• prevents drift
-• preserves distinctions between fact, claim, argument, and strategy
+• separates fact from conclusion
 • makes review possible
+• keeps the system stable under pressure

-Without scope control, legal work drifts.
+Without SCU discipline, legal work drifts.
-With scope control, legal work becomes usable.
+With SCU discipline, legal work becomes usable.

 ---

-## V. The Six Calculi
+# IV.
+The Six Calculi

-LCES is organized around six interlocking calculi.
+LCES organizes legal understanding into six calculi:

-### 1. Legal Calculus (LC)
+## 1. Legal Calculus (LC)
 Why legal outcomes happen: causation, procedure, evidence, record dynamics.

-### 2. Judicial Calculus (JC)
+## 2. Judicial Calculus (JC)
-The judge as a real actor under burden, time pressure, discretion, and institutional constraint.
+How judges operate under burden, time pressure, discretion, and institutional constraint.

-### 3. Lawyer Calculus (LCa)
+## 3. Lawyer Calculus (LCa)
-The lawyer as a strategic actor managing leverage, exposure, narrative, and record shaping.
+How lawyers manage leverage, exposure, narrative, and record shaping.

-### 4. Legal Calculus Advanced (LCA)
+## 4. Legal Calculus Advanced (LCA)
-Deep forces: institutional pressure, hidden causation, long‑range consequence.
+Deep forces: institutional pressure, hidden causation, long‑range consequences.

-### 5. Field Guide (FG)
+## 5. Field Guide (FG)
-Practical action layer: “What do I do now?”
+“What do I do now?” — practical action layer.

-### 6. Field Guide Advanced (FGA)
+## 6. Field Guide Advanced (FGA)
-Action under pressure: unstable, high‑stakes, fast‑moving situations.
+Action under pressure — unstable, high‑stakes, fast‑moving situations.

 Together, the Six Calculi reveal the difference between legal theory and legal behavior.

 ---

-## VI.
-Real‑World Operating Premise
+# V. Real‑World Operating Premise

 LCES is built around real legal process:

-• judges manage burden, time, and procedural risk
+• judges manage burden and procedural risk
-• lawyers manage leverage, exposure, and client position
+• lawyers manage leverage and exposure
-• institutions manage order, flow, and self‑protection
+• institutions manage order and flow
 • outcomes are shaped by the record actually built

-LCES studies the system as it functions.
+LCES studies the system as it functions, not as it is imagined.

 ---

-## VII.
+# VI.
 Role Separation

-LCES separates roles to prevent drift:
+LCES works best when roles remain distinct:

 • Architect — structure
+• Deep Research — support
 • Builder — drafting
 • Inspector — analysis
 • Human Strategist — judgment

+When roles blend too early, quality drops.
 The AI assists.
 The Human Strategist decides.

 ---

-## VIII.
+# VII.
 Factual Anchor

 LCES begins with a chief complaint and a factual anchor:

 • order
 • filing
 • email